Train Mountain Railroad: Media coverage

-Train Mountain was featured on the Oregon Public Broadcasting (OPB) program Oregon Field Guide in 2005, in an episode titled "The Dream".
-The title was making reference to Train Mountain's late founder, Quentin Breen, whose dream was to build the railroad at Train Mountain, as explained in the video.
+In 2005, Train Mountain was featured on the Oregon Public Broadcasting (OPB) program Oregon Field Guide (S17 E06), in an episode entitled "The Dream" and also known as "Burrowing Shrimp, Train Mountain, Taylor's Checkerspot Butterfly".
+The title was in reference to Train Mountain's late founder, Quentin Breen, whose dream was to build the railroad at Train Mountain, as explained in the video.

-Train Mountain was again featured on OPB's Oregon Field Guide in the fall of 2017.
+In the fall of 2017, OPB featured Train Mountain a second time on Oregon Field Guide (S29 E06), in an episode entitled "Train Mountain, Big River Tug, Horse Logger".

 Garden railway

-A garden railway in G Scale is being constructed at Train Mountain on approximately 4 acre in the center of a gauge miniature railway track circle known as Midway Circle.
+A garden railway in G Scale has been in the process of being constructed at Train Mountain on approximately 4 acre in the center of a gauge miniature railway track circle known as Midway Circle.
 Midway Circle is one of several such circles, which are essentially roundabouts.

 Train Mountain Railroad Museum

 Train Mountain Railroad Museum also exists on the Train Mountain property, and consists of antique full-size railroad rolling stock and artifacts which are on display.
 One of the most notable is the 100 ST antique, diesel-electric (originally steam-powered) rotary snowplow, Southern Pacific MW206, built by ALCo (Cooke) in November 1923 with serial number #65353, that was used to remove snow from the tracks between Klamath Falls and Eugene, Oregon.
 The rotary snowplow was moved to Train Mountain on November 16, 2008.

 In August 2024, the museum site would receive Weyerhaeuser Timber Company #101, a Baldwin DS-4-4-750 that was built in May 1950 as one of two demonstrator units for the Baldwin Locomotive Works.
 It would later serve Weyerhaeuser and the company-owned Oregon, California and Eastern Railway until the railway ceased operations in May 1990.
 After that, it was privately owned and later had its ownership transferred to the Oregon Coast Scenic Railroad before being sold to Train Mountain and arriving at the site.
 It is notable for being Train Mountain's first full-size display locomotive.